Finding Words in Text: Concordancing with R

 ├── output/

-# Title: Concordance Analysis of Character Names in Alice
+# Title: Concordance analysis of hedging in Alice in Wonderland

 library(quanteda)